-- Children must be signed-in by guardian via the Procare App on their phone of tablet on the kiosk upon arrival.
-Children must be escorted by the parent/guardian into the appropriate classroom, and assisted in washing hands, and arrival routines.
-Unaccompanied children will not be allowed into the ELC.
+- 9AM Drop Off Policy All children must be dropped off by 9AM as that is when we start start the educational components of our day.
+Should an extended drop off time be required due to extenuating circumstances, please speak to the director. - If you are running late or your child has an appointment, please let us know by 9AM! - If your child has an appointment, please do not drop them off between the hours of 12PM and 2PM as that may disrupt rest time for the other children. - Failure to drop off by 9AM OR inform the Y that your child will be late by 9AM, may result in denial of care for the day or lead up to loss of care. - Children must be signed-in by the person dropping them off via the Procare App on their phone or on the kiosk upon arrival.
+Children must be escorted into the appropriate classroom by an adult and assisted in washing hands.
 Make sure the classroom teacher is aware your child is being dropped off. - We ask that any adult dropping off or picking up a child please refrain from talking on a cell phone.
-Center staff uses this time to speak with parents about important issues and we need your full attention. - Please do not allow your child to come into the center with any outside food, drink or toys.
-If your child sleeps with a stuffed toy for comfort, one may be brought to be used at rest time only. - If a child has an appointment it is required that children not be dropped off between 12:00-2:00pm as this is a disruption of the children's nap-time routine.
+Center staff may use this time to speak with parents about important issues. - Please do not allow your child to come into the center with any outside food, drink or toys.
+If your child sleeps with a stuffed toy for comfort, one may be brought to be used at rest time only.